 - Balancing Operating Reserve credits earned by units called on by PJM to operate during the Operating Day for which the LMP at the unit's bus does not meet or exceed the unit's applicable offer (cost or price) for at least four (4), five (5) minute intervals of at least one clock hour during which the unit was running at PJM's direction will be allocated according to ratio share of load plus exports. - Balancing Operating Reserve credits earned by all other units operating at PJM's direction in Real-time will be allocated according to deviations between Day-ahead schedules and Real-time quantities.
-The logic behind this distinction is that units called on in Real-time for which LMP exceeds their offer for a significant number of intervals while they are running are necessary to meet load requirements respecting active transmission constraints. - Units called on at PJM's direction in Real-time for which the LMP does not exceed the unit's offer were not needed and were therefore operating in order to ensure reliability is maintained as opposed to account for differences between Day-ahead schedules and Real-time system conditions. - PJM further collects Balancing Operating Reserve credits that are accrued to resources operating to manage local transmission constraints.
-In order to appropriately collect the costs of Balancing Operating Reserve for local constraints within the pre-determined regions where the constraints existed, PJM calculates Regional Balancing Operating Reserve adders. - PJM calculates Regional Balancing Operating Reserve adders for the following Regions within the PJM RTO. - Western Region of the PJM RTO, comprised of the AEP, APS, ATSI, ComEd, Duquesne, Dayton, DEOK, EKPC, and OVEC Zones. - Eastern Region of the PJM RTO comprised of the AEC, BGE, Delmarva, Dominion, PENELEC, PEPCO, ME, PPL, JCPL, PECO, DPL, PSEG and RE Zones. - Generation resources with market based offers greater than \$1,000/MWh in the Dayahead and Real-time Energy Market that are also greater than the resource's lowest available and applicable cost-based offer are not eligible to receive Balancing Operating Reserve Credits.
+The logic behind this distinction is that units called on in Real-time for which LMP exceeds their offer for a significant number of intervals while they are running are necessary to meet load requirements respecting active transmission constraints. - Units called on at PJM's direction in Real-time in order to maintain reliability as opposed to being needed to account for differences between Day-ahead schedules and Real-time system conditions and the Real-time LMP does not exceed the unit's offer.
+Units called on at PJM's direction in Real-time for which the LMP does not exceed the unit's offer were not needed and were therefore operating in order to ensure reliability is maintained as opposed to account for differences between Day-ahead schedules and Real-time system conditions. - PJM further collects Balancing Operating Reserve credits that are accrued to resources operating to manage local transmission constraints.
+In order to appropriately collect the costs of Balancing Operating Reserve for local constraints within the pre-determined regions where the constraints existed, PJM calculates Regional Balancing Operating Reserve adders.

+- PJM calculates Regional Balancing Operating Reserve adders for the following Regions within the PJM RTO. - Western Region of the PJM RTO, comprised of the AEP, APS, ATSI, ComEd, Duquesne, Dayton, DEOK, EKPC, and OVEC Zones. - Eastern Region of the PJM RTO comprised of the AEC, BGE, Delmarva, Dominion, PENELEC, PEPCO, ME, PPL, JCPL, PECO, DPL, PSEG and RE Zones. - Generation resources with market based offers greater than \$1,000/MWh in the Dayahead and Real-time Energy Market that are also greater than the resource's lowest available and applicable cost-based offer are not eligible to receive Balancing Operating Reserve Credits.